 How long will I be there?

-Generally our wait times are no longer than 60 minutes.
+Generally, our wait times are no longer than 60 minutes.
 Patients are triaged shortly after arrival in the clinic.
-Urgent care patients are seen in order of arrival.
+Urgent care patients are seen in order of arrival or online check-in time.
 Occasionally a particularly sick patient may arrive after you and will need to be seen before you do to the severity of their illness or injury.
+Wait times on the monitor are approximate and vary depending on the treatment needs of the current patients.

 Our staff will make arrangements if you need to be sent to the hospital.